American Cash Services USA

 Originally posted: February 22, 2011

-It has been reported to the Washington State Department of Financial Institutions (DFI) that consumers are contacted at their home and work telephone numbers regarding supposedly delinquent payday loans.
+It has been reported to the Washington State Department of Financial Institutions (DFI) that consumers are contacted at their home and work telephone numbers, or by email, regarding supposedly delinquent payday loans.
 In some instances, the consumer applied for a payday loan but was turned down, and then subsequently started receiving collections calls.

-These callers will sometimes identify themselves as law enforcement officers, attorneys from the "Legal Department" or even from the "United Nations Legal Department."
-The callers generally have "American-sounding" names, such as "Michael Smith" or "Steve Martin," but their English is very heavily accented.
+The representatives will sometimes identify themselves as law enforcement officers, attorneys from the “Legal Department,” or even from the “United Nations Legal Department.”
+The callers generally have “American-sounding” names, such as “Michael Smith” or “Steve Martin,” but their English is very heavily accented.

-Consumers have reported that the caller has identifying information such as checking account information, social security information, and other nonpublic personal information.
+Consumers have reported that the callers have identifying information such as checking account information, social security information, and other nonpublic personal information.